Skip to content

 # Write changes to your draft version

-superplane canvases update --draft -f my_canvas.yaml
+superplane apps canvas update --draft -f my_canvas.yaml

 # Create a change request from your current draft version

-superplane canvases change-requests create <canvas_name_or_id>
+superplane apps change-requests create <app_name_or_id>

 You can include optional metadata when creating the change request: